-On 1 August 2013, NAMA established a US subsidiary, National Asset Sarasota Limited Liability Company (NASLLC).
-NASLLC is a wholly owned subsidiary of NAPM, and was established to acquire any property assets located in the US, if and when required.
+On 1 August 2013, NAMA established a US subsidiary, NASLLC.
+NASLLC is a wholly owned subsidiary of NAPM, and was established to acquire property assets located in the US following insolvency processes.
+Since its acquisition, NASLLC has acquired two assets located in the US and has subsequently sold these assets.